ample/dev-playbook/docs/code/component-architecture/README.md

 <Button to="/">Go Home</Button>
 ```

-But `to` and `children` don't really make sense to most content editors.
-Instead, in our CMS schemas, we often use field names like `url` and `label` instead.
+But `to` and `children` don't make sense to most content editors.
+In our CMS schemas, we often use field names like `url` and `label` instead.
 That's where the transformer comes into play.
 It can take the incoming props, _transform_ them, and then return props that the component expects.

 The button transformer might look something like this: